 Lead Paint Testing

-Historically Lead was used as a pigment in paint with levels of up to 40% found in Lead based paint.
+Historically, lead was used as a pigment in paint with levels of up to 40% found in lead based paint.

 Lead levels in paint were reduced in 1970 to 1%, further reduced to 0.25% in 1992 and then to its current level of 0.1% in 1997.

-It is estimated that there are over 3 million homes that were built prior to 1970 that will have been decorated with lead paint.
+It is estimated that there are over 3 million homes that were built prior to 1970 that have been decorated with lead paint.

 Lead poisoning can affect almost every system in the body.
-Even low levels of lead in a child's blood can cause subtle problems with behavior and learning.
+Even low levels of lead in a child's blood can cause subtle problems with behaviour and learning.
 Lead in paint can cause problems when it is chipping, peeling, or is removed.
 Even opening a window that previously had lead paint on it can release lead dust that can be inhaled or settle on hands and food.
 Some homes (old and new) may also have lead pipes or copper piping with lead solder that can allow lead to enter the tap water.

-If you are planning on renovating an older house it is recommended that you get it checked for Lead levels first.
+If you are planning on renovating an older house it is recommended that you get it checked for lead levels first.

 Lead Paint Survey